Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups

 \subsection{Jumps}

 Let now $G$ be a finite group and let $(k_t(g,h))_{g,h\in G}$ be a right-invariant density kernel on $G$.
-We write $(g_t)_{t\geq0}$ the stochastic process on $G$ induced by this kernel.
+Let us denote by $(g_t)_{t\geq0}$ the stochastic process on $G$ induced by this kernel.
 The corresponding Markov semigroup admits a transition matrix $L$ such that $S_t=\e^{-tL}$ for all $t\ge 0$.
 In view of \Cref{eq_conv_kernel}, the connection between the Markov kernel and the transition matrix is therefore given by:

 Writing $c_h=-L(h^{-1},\e)$ for all $h\ne e$, we then have by right invariance that for all $f\in L_\infty(G)$,